The Future of Hunting!

 The MFHA established a Junior Subscribing Membership (JSM) that will cost $10 annually.
 The JSM will allow junior members access to many of the MFHA's resources, including a subscription to Covertside.

 The MFHA Foundation has published its first coloring book for kids and it's now available to purchase in our shop!
 This is a great way for youngsters to learn about what happens at a foxhunt.
+You can also download the pdf and print below.

 MFHA Junior North American Field Hunter Championship